DracoGaruda/HTBBoxes/Sherlock/Unsupervised-DFIR.md

 - As you can see from FTK imager the only User logged in is MrManj
-- You could also verify it by goign to Profilelsit registry key under System Hive
+- You could also verify it by going to Profilelsit registry key under System Hive

 ####  Task 2
 **Question:** Employees should be trained not to leave their accounts unlocked.
 What is the username of the logged in user?
 **Answer:** `MrManj`

-- THere are three true storege devices Toshiba, Kingston and unknown product.
+- THere are three true storage devices Toshiba, Kingston and unknown product.
-- Note attach and detach tiem stamps for Toshiba USB
+- Note attach and detach time stamps for Toshiba USB

   ![2](https://github.com/user-attachments/assets/feb475d5-9bce-4d21-8d2c-43bb9a5b0040)